easy-apps-xyz/docs/resources/termsofservice.md

 - Identification of the copyrighted work claimed to be infringed
 - Identification of the infringing material and its location
 - Your contact information
-- A statement of good faith belief that the use is not authorized
+- A statement of good faith belief that the use is not authorised
-- A statement that the information provided is accurate and that you are authorized to act on behalf of the copyright owner
+- A statement that the information provided is accurate and that you are authorised to act on behalf of the copyright owner
 - Your physical or electronic signature

 EasyApps may remove or disable access to allegedly infringing content at its discretion.